BlazBone/RINS/report/report.md

 #### Parking

-The parking functionality of our system allows the robot to locate and position itself in front of specific parking slots indicated by rings of different sizes and colors.
-The implementation involves image analysis, depth information, and motion control.
+The parking functionality of our system allows the robot to locate and position itself in front of specific parking slot (prison) indicated by rings of different sizes and colors.
+The implementation involves image analysis and motion control.

 To initiate parking, the robot captures an image using its arm camera and converts it to a binary image.
 The robot analyzes the binary image to calculate the rotation angle needed to align with the parking slot.
 It adjusts its position and rotation iteratively based on the highest black pixel's position in the image.

-Our parking functionality combines image analysis, depth perception, and motion control to achieve accurate positioning in front of parking slots
+Our parking functionality combines image analysis, depth perception, and motion control to achieve accurate positioning in the middle of the desired parking slot.

+## Implementation and integration.

+## Results

+## Division of work

+Blaz and Nace (collaborative work):
+We worked collaboratively on all the tasks listed above, utilizing pair programming methodology.
+This approach allowed us to share ideas, exchange knowledge, and jointly implement the different functionalities of the RoboSheriff system.
+We divided the work equally, with each of us contributing approximately 50% to the overall project.
+Together, we successfully developed and integrated face detection, poster detection, ring detection, color recognition, approaching faces, parking, digit recognition, circle and color name recognition, cylinder detection, approaching cylinders, and dialogue with ASR into the system.
+Our joint effort ensured a balanced distribution of tasks and maximized the efficiency of our development process.

-##
+## Conclusion

+In this project, we have developed a robotic system called RoboSheriff capable of interacting within a simulated environment and performing tasks such as face detection, cylinder detection, ring detection, text recognition, speech recognition, parking, and fine maneuvering.
+Our system integrates various components and leverages intelligent system techniques to achieve its objectives.

+Our implementation was successful, as we have completed all of the required objectives.

+Regarding hardware and software challenges, we encountered limitations due to the use of Ubuntu 20.04, which is a 3-year-old distribution with outdated software.
+This affected the availability of the latest features and improvements.
+Additionally, the performance of our system heavily relied on the computer's capabilities, requiring a powerful machine to run multiple neural networks for tasks like face recognition and OCR.
+Different hardware setups could impact the system's performance, with more powerful computers achieving higher frame rates and better overall performance.

+Furthermore, reproducing the results proved challenging due to the non-deterministic nature of ROS.
+The behavior of the system could vary across different runs, making it difficult to precisely reproduce the exact results in each execution.
+However, our robust approach managed to consistently perform correctly every time we presented the task to the professor.

+In conclusion, our project successfully developed the RoboSheriff robotic system, integrating various intelligent system techniques to perform tasks within a simulated environment.
+We have gained valuable insights into face detection, cylinder detection, ring detection, text recognition, and speech recognition.
+Future work could involve exploring more advanced algorithms and further optimizing the system's performance.